Disneyland Transportation Options – Best Ways To Get There & Get Around (Plus Tips To Save)!

 - You can find directions to Disneyland here.

-*** Pro Tip for Saving on Gas –
+*** Pro Tip for Saving on Gas

 If you plan to drive, gas will be one of your biggest transportation costs.

 Buy Disney Gift cards during a rewards offer at one of your local grocery stores and use them for food or other costs while at the park, but earn extra gas discounts.
 You will need to research to see if they have gas stations on your route once you leave your home state, but it can really help on those gas costs with some careful planning.
 For example when.
 Safeway runs a get 4x the gas rewards on gift card purchases, so you can get 4x the amount of points towards a gas discounts for whatever you spend on Disney gift cards.
 My family was able to save $1 per gallon off each fill up with a little careful planning during one of our road trips down using this method.

 So now that you’ve landed, what’s next?
 You’ll want to find a reliable and highly rated transportation service to get you to and from the airport.
 Whether you reserve it in advance or want to worry about it once you get there, here is a list of reputable options you can choose from below:

 Karmel Shuttle Service:

 I love using Karmel Shuttle Service because they tailor everything to you.
 Instead of waiting for other shuttle services to make their rounds, Karmel Shuttle is always on time to pick you up.
 Although you do need to make a reservation for this shuttle at least 72 hours in advance, they’ll actually track your flight

 Disneyland Resort Express: